niclash/msg-eval/WhyPulsarOverKafka.md

 Neither Kafka nor Pulsar supports topic hierarchies, like those in AMQP or MQTT.

+## Programming Model
+Both Kafka and Pulsar have very easy to understand APIs at their core.

+Kafka promotes _Kafka Streams_ as the key programming model, very similar to Java Stream API, and although very easy to understand and use, it becomes a nightmare when something goes wrong.
+Really hard to troubleshoot.

+Pulsar allows 3 tiers;
+    1. directly reading the topic in one's own event loop,
+    1. register a `MessageListener<T>`,
+    1. deploy _Pulsar Functions_, the serverless option similar to "AWS Lambda" and "Google Cloud Functions"

+The Programming Model includes Schemas (see below) which can also make programming life a lot easier.

+## Programming Language
+Kafka is mostly written in Scala and any work on the Kafka platform itself requires Scala skills, which is less abundant than Java skills, which is the language of Pulsar.

+_Pulsar Functions_ must be written in Java, but otherwise these client languages are supported by community;
+  1. Java
+  1. Go
+  1. Python
+  1. C++
+  1. C#
+  1. NodeJS
+  1. WebSockets - Any language that supports WebSockets (i.e. most) can access the core API in Pulsar.

+Also, the following languages are supposedly supported by third-party;
+  1. Haskell
+  1. Scala
+  1. Rust
+  1. .NET (C#/F#/VB)

 ## Scale Out
-Kafka has tied the storage and partition model to each other, which makes it really difficult to change the partitioning later in the system lifecycle.
+Kafka has tied the storage and partition model to each other, which makes it really difficult (rebalance leads to downtime) to change the partitioning later in the system lifecycle.
 It is recommended that the future max partitions are set up from the start.
 That is a lose-lose proposal, since on one hand it will be unnecessary with 30 (2*3*5) partitions in the beginning of any system, and might not be enough later.
 To change the partitions later, a re-balance is needed, and that takes both time (depending on how long detention time is, and how much storage is used) and downtime while it is happening.

 By contrast, Pulsar uses Apache Bookkeeper, which is a distributed ledger that takes care of redundant storage.
 Bookkeeper can be scaled up independently of the Pulsar _brokers_.
 Need faster/more storage, then scale out Bookkeeper.
 Need more processing power, then scale out the _brokers_.